6 Office Design Trends In Post-Covid-19 World

 Finishes: Some finishes are much easier and cheaper to clean than other surfaces.
 In addition to microfiber, there are self-cleaning surfaces prime for offices.
 Self-cleaning surfaces are a class of materials with the inherent ability to remove any debris or bacteria from their surfaces in a variety of ways.
 One company, NanoSeptic, uses skins and mats to turn dirty high traffic public touch-points like elevator buttons and door handles into continuously self-cleaning surfaces.

-Technology: Technology will drive building and office to be worker-friendly and safe.
+Technology: Technology will drive buildings and offices to be worker-friendly and safe.
 Touch-less technology and upgraded building mechanical system will provide optimal environmental control.
 New technology includes:

 - Motion lights and motion sensors when entering a room or turning on a facet